Comfort is the key to enjoying your bike rides. We've tracked down and tried the best women's bike shorts so you don't have to waste money on rubbish.

 The Best Women’s Bike Shorts

 A large waistband stops the shorts sliding down which is the last thing you want when you’re in the zone.
-On the whole, these are an excellent pair of cycling shorts for women.
-The comfortable padding and good fit is a combination that we feel will lead you to love them.
+These are, without a doubt, an excellent pair of cycling shorts for women.
+The comfortable padding and good supportive fit is a combination that we feel will lead you to love them as much as we did.

 These Baleaf shorts are a fantastic bargain for the multi-purpose casual athlete.
 They feature a 87/13 percent blend between polyester and spandex that makes them hug tightly while remaining breathable.
 A high waistband that doesn’t fold over offers protection and coverage even while bending.